quickstark/datadog-agent/README.md

-# Datadog Agent for Synology DS923+ (AMD Ryzen)
+# Standalone Datadog Agent for Synology DS923+ (AMD Ryzen)

-This repository contains configuration and build scripts for deploying the Datadog Agent on Synology DS923+ with AMD Ryzen R1600 processor.
-The setup includes infrastructure monitoring, container monitoring, and PostgreSQL integration.
+This repository contains configuration and build scripts for deploying a standalone Datadog Agent on Synology DS923+ with AMD Ryzen R1600 processor.
+The setup includes infrastructure monitoring, container monitoring, and database integrations (PostgreSQL, MongoDB, SNMP).

 ## Key Features